-How Drivewise Works
+How Allstate Drivewise Works

-First off, Drivewise is just a smartphone app that you can download for iOS or Android, unlike the similar but more involved Snapshot from Progressive.
+First off, Drivewise is just a smartphone app that you can download for iOS or Android, unlike the similar but much more involved Snapshot from Progressive.

-Once you download the app, simply keep it running the background and drive as you normally would.
+Once you download the app, simply keep it running in the background and drive as you normally would.
 You don’t need to turn it on and off when you start and stop trips.

 It will automatically detect a trip is occurring as long as you drive at least 20 mph for a short distance and your phone has location services enabled with at least 25% battery power (that power thing might be an issue for some heavy phone users).

 As you drive, you’ll be given feedback from the app (such as in-trip alerts if you exceed 80 mph or hard braking incidents) while earning rewards that can be used to purchase select merchandise, gift cards, and more.

 If you’re an Android user, you can activate an optional service that automatically texts others to let them know you’re driving (this is great for making our roads safer!).

 And after each trip, you’ll get insights into your driving patterns and tips on how to drive safely.

 If you’re an Allstate customer, your rates will not go up as a result of your driving, they say.
 However, Allstate customers “can get cash in their pocket when they add Drivewise to their policy.”

 Apparently you get up to 10% off your auto insurance premium just for using the Drivewise app, and up to 20% off your policy every six months based on your safe driving in the form of a check or policy credit.
 This Drivewise discount is on top of other discounts for things like also having Allstate’s home insurance.